Fighting Television Addiction: Get Out And Do Something

 The human brain produces beta waves when it's worried or anxious.
 When the body is on full alert or when it's trying to learn something and absorb it, it's in a beta state.
 It's not always bad. this is also where your logical thinking brain resides.

-Your brain goes into an alpha state when you're reading a book, watching television, and relaxed.
+According to Herbert E. Krugman in an article titled Your brain waves change when you watch TV, your brain goes into an alpha state when you're watching television, and relaxed.
 It is often referred to as being hypnogogic and the state most people enter just prior to sleep or meditation.

 Once again, this is where your brain is when you're watching television.

 Theta waves are when you're brain IS in meditation.
 This is where the subconscious and creative thought for inspiration live.
 The brain associates this with drowsiness and REM where dreams occur.

 Lastly, there are delta waves.
 Delta waves are deep unconscious or deep sleep.
 Some believe this is where the collective unconscious is.
 Your body alternates between delta and theta state in a normal sleep cycle.